How we work together

 Some writers come to coaching with only an idea.
-Others already have chapters drafted or a manuscript underway.
+Others arrive with chapters drafted or a manuscript underway.

 Our work begins wherever you are.